LuChuyu1012/Systemic-Perspective-DeePC/README.md

 ## Benchmark case study: LTI reference tracking with measurement noise

-In the experiments, a total of six discrete-time linear time-invariant (LTI) systems are considered.
+In the experiments, a total of six LTI systems are considered.
 This section presents one representative system as a benchmark case study.
 ```math
 \begin{equation*}
 x(k+1)=Ax(k)+Bu(k),\qquad y(k)=Cx(k)+v(k).